-Section 607.3 of the 2012 International Plumbing Code (IPC) provides the requirements for controlling pressure from thermal expansion.
+Section 607.3 of the 2012 International Plumbing Code (IPC) provides the requirements for controlling pressure caused by thermal expansion.
 The requirements contained in paragraphs 607.
 3 and 607.3.1 do not specifically distinguish between thermal expansion from a storage water heater, a tankless water heater, or other system equipment.
 Paragraph 607.3.2 does specifically require a device for controlling pressure “when there is a backflow prevention device, check valve or other device installed on the water supply system utilizing storage water heating equipment such that thermal expansion causes an increase in pressure.”

 Here is a thorough explanation provided in the 2012 IPC Code Commentary.